syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-Hyperlinks.md

 ---
 layout: post
-title: Working with Hyperlinks in Windows Forms PDF Viewer control | Syncfusion
+title: Working with Hyperlinks in Windows Forms PDF Viewer | Syncfusion
 description: Learn about Working with Hyperlinks support in Syncfusion Windows Forms PDF Viewer (PdfViewerControl) control and more details.
 platform: windowsforms
 control: PdfViewerControl